 1. Greenwich Food Market

-Beginning in the centre of town, you’ll find Greenwich Market directly across the road from the DLR station.
-This is where you’ll find people selling some quirky and unique crafts but the real highlight is the food, there’s something for everyone, including veggies and vegans and those with an insatiable sweet tooth – I think you’ll find your match at the churros stand!
+Here, you’ll find an assortment of market stalls but the real highlight is the food.
+There’s something for everyone, including veggies and vegans and those with an insatiable sweet tooth – I think you’ll find your match at the churros stand!

 My go-to stall is usually the Ethiopian food stall where I can choose from a variety different curries plus injera, rice, salads and lentil sambosas.